mikro-orm/mikro-orm/docs/docs/entity-manager.md

 const author = await orm.em.findOne(Author, '...', { fields: ['name', { books: ['title', 'price', 'author', { author: ['email'] }] }] });
 ```

-Primary keys are always selected even if you omit them.
-On the other hand, you are responsible
+Primary keys are always selected even if we omit them.
+On the other hand, we are responsible
-for selecting the FKs - if you omit such property, the relation might not be loaded properly.
+for selecting the FKs - if we omit such property, the relation might not be loaded properly.
 In the following example the books would not be linked the author, because we did not specify
 the `books.author` field to be loaded.